Hexheld/hexheld-docs/MD/Pilot16.md

 ### Flags' Register (`F`)

-This 8-bit register stores various condition code and operating flags.
+This 8-bit register stores various condition code and operating flags:

 | Bit 7 | Bit 6 | Bit 5 | Bit 4 | Bit 3 | Bit 2 | Bit 1 | Bit 0 |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | `S` | `Z` | `I` | `H` | `A` | `V` | `D` | `C` |

-`C` - Set if an unsigned addition produced a carry or subtraction borrowed, cleared otherwise.
+`C` - Set if an unsigned addition produced a carry or unsigned subtraction borrowed, cleared otherwise.
 Also used by shift and rotate instructions as a bit input/output.

 `D` - Represents the data segment mode.
 For more information, see **Memory Access**.